 ...and roast away.

-Ok, there's a little more to it than that, but really, it's pretty darn simple.
-For complete detailed instructions, follow the this slideshow.
+Okay, there's a little more to it than that, but really, it's pretty darn simple.
+For complete detailed instructions, follow the this slideshow or watch our knife skills video:

 What sort of advantages does it offer?
 Well, glad you asked.